mandeepnh5/ledoit-wolf-shrinkage-portfolio/README.md

 **Stack:** Python, NumPy, pandas, SciPy (`trust-constr`), scikit-learn (`LedoitWolf`), yfinance, Matplotlib, seaborn.

+This was done as a course project for DA6701 - Data Science and AI in Finance at IIT Madras

 ## Problem

 Mean-variance optimisation needs the inverse of a $p \times p$ covariance